dockstore/dockstore/README.md

 4. If you need integration with GitHub.com, Quay.io. or Bitbucket for your work, you will need to follow the appropriate sections below and then fill out the corresponding fields in your [dockstore.yml](https://github.com/dockstore/dockstore/blob/develop/dockstore-integration-testing/src/test/resources/dockstore.yml).

+One alternative if you prefer running things in containers would be using [docker-compose](docker-compose.yml)

 ### View Swagger UI